 Cross-border twinning and co-operation between associations

 In 1989 a twinning agreement was concluded between the Catalan and Flemish associations for industrial archaeology.
 Since then both associations work together in multiple fields, they exchange information and ideas - and they learn from each other.
 In 2009 the Flemish went on visit to Catalonia, in 2010 the Catalans visited Flanders.
+In 2016 the Catalan exhibition on their industrial heritage travelled to Flanders, and in exchange a similar Flemish exhibition went to Barcelona.
 Members of both associations became friends - and some Flemish industrial archaeologists even started learning Catalan...

 The experience of this twinning was proven to be advantageous and useful for both partners.